joostflick/functional-programming/README.md

 As of now though, my sample size is way too small and the results are too inconsistent to draw any legitimate conclusions from these charts.

-### Hypothesis
-*Each year the amount of English books as opposed to the amount of Dutch books grows*

 ## Results

-WIP
+When doing several queries and applying them to my simple bar chart, I'm able to see an indication of the amount of English book growing.
+To get more definitive results I will have to obtain a bigger dataset though.

 ## Problems